sanjeevmalagi1/JanitriAssignment/readme.rst

 Janitri Assignment
 ###################

-This is a assignment project.
+This is an assignment project.

 ###################
 Tech-Stack